nuodb/nuodb-compose/README.md

 Docker compose files for starting a nuodb database on the local host;
   - and - optionally - initialising the database state from an existing NuoDB backup.

+_NOTE:_ `docker compose` is intentionally a very simple tool - so the commands are more wordy than would be ideal, some desirable automation is just not possible, and some benign error messages a occasionally emitted.

 ## Use Cases ##
 * Create a local NuoDB database in docker on a developer's laptop;
 * Create a local copy of an existing database for diagnostic purposes;